dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/social-without-identity.md

 author: rick-anderson
-description: An explanation of using Facebook, Google, Twitter, etc. account user authentication without ASP.NET Core Identity. ms.author: riande ms.date: 07/02/2019
+description: An explanation of using Facebook, Google, Twitter, etc. account user authentication without ASP.NET Core Identity. ms.author: riande ms.date: 07/04/2019
 uid: security/authentication/social/social-without-identity
 ---
 # Use social sign-in provider authentication without ASP.NET Core Identity

-<xref:security/authentication/social/index> describes how to set up an ASP.NET Core app to enable users to sign in using OAuth 2.0 with credentials from external authentication providers.
-The approach described in that topic uses ASP.NET Core Identity as a full-featured authentication provider.
+<xref:security/authentication/social/index> describes how to enable users to sign in using OAuth 2.0 with credentials from external authentication providers.
+The approach described in that topic includes ASP.NET Core Identity as an authentication provider.

-This sample demonstrates how to use an external authentication provider without ASP.NET Core Identity.
-This is useful for apps that do not require all of the features of ASP.NET Core Identity, but still require integration with a trusted external authentication provider.
+This sample demonstrates how to use an external authentication provider **without** ASP.NET Core Identity.
+This is useful for apps that don't require all of the features of ASP.NET Core Identity, but still require integration with a trusted external authentication provider.

 This sample uses [Google authentication](xref:security/authentication/google-logins) for authenticating users.
 Using Google authentication shifts many of the complexities of managing the sign-in process to Google.
 To integrate with a different external authentication provider, see the following topics: